- Beauty Glossary

 - Phthalates Free

 Phthalates Free Cosmetics

+Phthalates are a family of chemical compounds used as either a bonding agent, or else as a means of making plastics more flexible.
 You'll find them used in a range of different everyday items, from food packaging to flooring.
-What we're most interested in, though, is their appearance in our cosmetics, fragrances and personal-care products, and why it is worth going phthalates free.
+What we're most interested in, though, is their appearance in our makeup, fragrances and body care products, and why it is worth going phthalates free.

 See our phthalates free guide to answer your questions like are fragrances phthalates free and why do we need phthalates free beauty products.

 Very often, a product that contains the word 'fragrance' or 'parfum' in its ingredient list will contain some level of phthalates and therefore not be phthalates free.
 If you're taking steps to remove the chemical from your life, then look for the terms 'unscented' and 'fragrance free'.

 Why do we need phthalates free beauty products?